PFC-Validator/terra-rust/README.md

 ## Why?

 2 reasons.
-1. There was no easy way for me to get the default terra-cli to work on windows
+1. There was no easy way for me to get the default terra-cli to work on Windows
 1. I wanted a RUST api to use in other things.
 The CLI is just cream on top.

-# Environment Varibles
+# Environment Variables
+some things are used often and repeatedly, so we decided to use environment variables.

 **TERRARUST_LCD** sets the LCD URL. eg https://tequila-lcd.terra.dev

 **TERRARUST_CHAIN** set the CHAIN to use eg. tequila-0004

+**TERRARUST_SEEDPHRASE** the passphrase used in combination with the 24-words to generate the private key

+**TERRARUST_WALLET** the default wallet to use

+**TERRARUST_GAS_ADJUSTMENT** the gas adjustment multiplier to use

 you can also set these in a file called '.env' if you prefer

 # Help ?
 $ terra-rust --help

-If you think this was useful, feel free to delegate to the [pete's fan club](https://station.terra.money/validator/terravaloper12g4nkvsjjnl0t7fvq3hdcw7y8dc9fq69nyeu9q) validator.
+If you think this was useful, feel free to delegate to the [PFC](https://station.terra.money/validator/terravaloper12g4nkvsjjnl0t7fvq3hdcw7y8dc9fq69nyeu9q) validator.
 It will help defray the costs.

-[Pete's Fan Club](https://twitter.com/ClubPetes) - Dedicated to the people who introduced us to Terra/Luna.
-For me that was Pete. #WhoWasYourPete ?
+[PFC](https://twitter.com/PFC_Validator) - Terra/Luna is Pretty Freaking Cool right... feel free to drop me a line

+# Contribute
+Feel free to submit patches/comments/Pull Requests.